isc-projects/bind9/doc/arm/reference.rst

    6.1.3.2.
 The default is ``yes``.

 .. namedconf:statement:: minimal-responses
+   :tags: query
+   :short: Controls whether the server only adds records to the authority and additional data sections when they are required (e.g. delegations, negative responses).
+This improves server performance.

    This option controls the addition of records to the authority and additional sections of responses.
 Such records may be included in